How to Protect Your Business from Cyber Threats Today

 Although the threat landscape is constantly changing and evolving, there are a few tools you can use to protect yourself from threats, new and old alike.

-GlockApps DMARC Analytics is a new and growing email analysis tool that is sure to make a big splash soon.
-It effectively monitors your sending domains, allowing you to see which sources are sending on behalf of your domain and make sure that all your legitimate sending sources comply with SPF, DKIM and DMARC, ensuring email deliverability.
+GlockApps DMARC Analyzer is a new and growing email analysis tool that is sure to make a big splash soon.
+It effectively monitors your sending domains, allowing you to see which sources are sending on behalf of your domain and make sure that all your legitimate sending sources comply with SPF, DKIM, and DMARC, ensuring email deliverability.

 In our example, thanks to the ‘quarantine’ DMARC policy, phishing emails were classified as spam and the domain’s reputation wasn’t affected.
 In today’s threat landscape, no one can afford to leave themselves unprotected.